Testosterone and hemoglobin / hematocrit issues

 Increased EPO causes the marrow to produce more RBCs.

-When more RBCs are produced, more erythroferrone is also produced.
+When more RBCs are produced, more erythroferrone is also produced by erythroblasts.

 When erythroferrone is produced, hepcidin is suppressed.